jeremykaragania/sit/README.md

 # Sit
-A toy header-only SAT solver library.
+A header-only SAT solver library.

 ## Installation
 Clone the repository.